-XRF Scientific Ltd ("XRF" or "Company") is pleased to report its June 2018 full-year results to shareholders.
-The Company has generated revenue of \$24.3m and Net Profit After Tax of \$1,024k, which increased by 29% on FY17.
-Underlying profit before tax has increased by 12% on the PCP to \$2,464k, before expensing costs associated with acquisitions, R & D and expansion of the Precious Metals Division.
-Acquisition-related costs were \$218k during the year, compared to \$113k in the PCP, which related to the acquisition and integration of Scancia into the group, including the factory closure in Canada and the cost of relocating production to Perth.
+XRF Scientific Ltd ("XRF" or "Company") is pleased to report its June 2019 full-year results to shareholders.
+The Company has generated revenue of \$29m and a 109% increase in Net Profit After Tax to \$2.14m.
+Underlying profit before tax has increased to \$3.6m, before expensing costs associated with expansion of the Precious Metals division and debt refinancing.